2ndSightLab/ai-cfn/README.md

 ./get-latest-ami.sh
 ```

-# Launch and instance or create an AMI
+# Launch and EC2 instnce.
+Optionally create an AMI

 The file run.sh runs the scripts and tempaltes documented in these posts: